Also known as: Actinomycosis - pulmonary and Actinomycosis - thoracic

 - You develop new symptoms

-Pulmonary actinomycosis is caused by a species of bacteria normally found in the mouth and gastrointestinal tract, where they do not usually cause harm.
-However, poor dental hygiene and dental abscess can increase your risk for face, jaw, and lung infections caused by these bacteria.
+Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract.
+The bacteria often do not cause harm.
+But poor dental hygiene and tooth abscess can increase your risk for lung infections caused by these bacteria.

 Surgery may be needed to drain fluid from the lungs and control the infection.